aurajs/website/source/getting-started/index.md

 Let's get to the basics first.

 First, extensions are loaded and run when the application starts.
-It means that Aura guarantees that when your first component is loaded, all the extensions have already beed loaded.
+It means that Aura guarantees that when your first component is loaded, all the extensions have already been loaded.

 All extensions have access to the internals of your app, and can do pretty much what they want at this stage, but they are really only supposed to provide features to the components via the `sandbox` object, available on the app's instance.

 This `sandbox`, is like a blueprint that gets augmented by the extensions during the app initialization process.
-Afterwards, each components will get a new fresh clone of this object.
+Afterwards, each component will get a new fresh clone of this object.

 This instance of `sandbox`, available via `this.sandbox` inside our component and is the ONLY thing it knows about the outside world.